Webcomic / Zebra Girl

 - Viv, in spades, though her snark is more of the friendly kind.

 - Death by Falling Over: Attempted by a vampire in order to kill Crystal.
 Thankfully, she is rescued by Wally in the nick of time.

 - Disapproving Look: Viv gives one to Sandra here as she is threatening to kill the assassin who tried to kill her.
 Though it's Viv catching her off-guard with the following remark that makes her stop:

 - Dissonant Serenity: While everyone else is stunned or panicked when they learn that Sandra is back, Crystal looks initially surprised, before smiling.

-- Don't Ask, Just Run: When the vampire who tried to kill Crystal sees a monstruous werewolf under her, her first reaction is to order her fellow vampires to run away immediatly.
+- Don't Ask, Just Run: When the vampire who tried to kill Crystal sees a monstrous werewolf under her, her first reaction is to order her fellow vampires to run away immediately.
 When one of them corrects her by saying that they are technically floating in the sky, she ignores him and urge them once again to get the hell out of here.
 They don't listen, believing to be perfectly safe while they are in the air.
 They couldn't be more wrong...

 - Double Standard: Viv thinks religion is like this.
 Saying that men in religion who reject paradise or luxury are worshiped, While she as Eve, rejected Eden and was vilified as the reason for centuries of misogyny.

 - Do You Want to Copulate?: Crystal's reaction to meeting Wally is a little overenthusiastic.

 - Dragged Off to Hell: Gregory's fate.
 His stay there changed him tremendously for the better, and he eventually left.